Punnamrithvika/FarmFresh/README.md

     ```

 ## Technologies Used
-FarmFresh is built using a robust and diverse technology stack to ensure performance, scalability, and maintainability:
+FarmFresh Connect is built using a robust and diverse technology stack to ensure performance, scalability, and maintainability:
 - **TypeScript:** Providing a strong type system for enhanced code reliability and maintainability.
 - **Java:** Powering backend services and API management for seamless data handling and integration.
 - **CSS:** Delivering elegant and responsive designs to create an engaging user experience.